arunkpatra/thingverse/README.md

 ### System Requirements (for running Thingverse)

-- Memory: 4 GB minimum, 8 GB recommended
+- Memory: 4 GB minimum, 8 GB recommended.
-- CPU Cores: 2 Cores, 4 Cores recommended
+- CPU Cores: 2 Cores, 4 Cores recommended.
 - Kubernetes: Version 1.16+, A functional Kubernetes Cluster and `kubectl`.
 For local installations, you can use [Docker Desktop](https://www.docker.com/products/docker-desktop) which ships with a built-in single node Kubernetes Cluster.